stygian-phrygian/portmidi/README.md

     github: stygian-phrygian/portmidi
 ```

-install portmidi and the required development files
+Make sure the portmidi library is already installed (as well as the required development headers)

 ## Usage